-17. The net cash flows relating to the operating, investing and financing activities of discontinued operations may either be presented on the face of the statement of cash flows or in the notes.
+17. The net cash flows relating to the operating, investing and financing activities of discontinued operations can be presented either on the face of the statement of cash flows or in the notes.
 VALUE ACCOUNTS Holdings Limited has chosen to disclose this information in the notes.
 While it is not mandatory to include a reference to this note on the face of the cash flow statement, we consider it best practice to do so.